ajwills72/ajwills72.github.io/talks.md

 ---
 layout: page
 title: Talks
-subtitle: Selected talks I have given
+subtitle: Fairly comprehensive list of my research-related talks
 ---

-I generally give a few research-related talks a year, and have done so for about 25 years.
-I'm slowly adding them to this page, as time permits.
+I generally give a few research-related talks a year, and have done so for 30 years.
+I believe this to be a fairly complete list of talks given outside my home institution (plus a few inside it).

 ## Selected talks